kumarkushagra/Home-Lab/home-server/README.md

 # Old Laptop → Home Server (Accessible via the Internet)

-Turning your old laptop into a home server is a smart way to reuse aging hardware or build a local development environment—without dropping cash on fancy equipment or third-party services.

-But here's the catch: setting this up usually involves
+This guide contains steps on how to create a Home server accessable via the internet.
+If you are using an old laptop for this project, i highly reccomend you install a linux distro.
+You will soon realize that the device was never slow, its just the `WINDOWS` that was consuming most of the resources. (if you are not sure about any distro, go with Ubuntu or Mint (similar to windows))

+devices that can be used: Old laptop, Raspberry pi, old tablets (install Linux based OS like Ubuntu Touch)

+Problems with creating a server (in this case, Home server): -
 1. Getting a **static IP**
 2. **Port forwarding** on your router

 Both can be a pain.
 Getting a static IP can cost more than it's worth for a home setup.
 And port forwarding opens the door (literally) to some serious security risks.

-### 🚀 The Good News?
+### The Good News?

 You *don’t* need a static IP.
-You *don’t* need to mess with your router.
+You *don’t* need to modify with your router.
-This guide shows you how to turn your laptop into a secure, internet-accessible home server **without** all that hassle.
+This guide shows you how to turn your device into a secure, internet-accessible home server **without** all that hassle.

 We’ll use:
 - 🛡️ **Cloudflare Tunnel**